Home Of The Prestigious Wimbledon Championships

 Membership of the All England Club

-Membership at the All England Club carries with it the immense privilege to purchase two tickets for each day of the Wimbledon Championships.
+Membership at the All England Club carries with it the immense privilege to purchase two tickets for each day of the Championships.

 It consists of five categories: full members, life members, honorary members, temporary members and junior temporary members.
 Full, life and honorary members are limited to 500 in total.

-Temporary Members are elected on a yearly basis and are usually active players who make regular use of the facilities and play in matches during their period of membership.
+Temporary Members are elected every year and are usually active players who regularly use the facilities and play in matches during their period of membership.